 Goal 3: Good Health and Well-Being

 The health and well-being of the employees are important to the Schaeffler Group.
 The company is committed to reducing the frequency of occupational accidents by an average of 10 % annually until 2024.
-The “Safe Work@Schaeffler” project was initiated to achieve this strategic target.
-The idea is to raise awareness of occupational safety among all employees and managers.
-With its coronavirus vaccination campaign, the Schaeffler Group played a key role in ensuring the health of employees and their families.
+To achieve this strategic goal, the "Safe Work@Schaeffler" project was initiated.
+Its objective is to further raise the necessary awareness of occupational safety among all employees and managers.
+In addition, a global "Mental Health" day was held for the first time in 2022, with online presentations and classroom events.

 Goal 4: Quality Education

 The Schaeffler Group places a high priority on high-quality training and further development of people entering the workforce.
 In 2022, the company employed 2,469 apprentices worldwide.
 In order to ensure the high quality of training in the Schaeffler Group and to continuously develop it further, global standards and framework conditions will be created or expanded.
 For example, modern learning environments and current learning methods are used to support the self-learning skills of trainees and students, preparing them for lifelong learning as part of their working lives.

 Goal 5: Gender Equality